spencermcarthur/circular-buffer/README.md

 #### `bin/ReaderApp`, `bin/WriterApp`
 - Run writer and reader apps in separate processes to demonstrate IPC integration
+    - As expected, if the reader detects overwrite it will stop, but the writer will keep going
 - Reader optionally takes command-line arg `slow` to demonstrate overwrite detection
 - Writer optionally takes command-line arg `fast` to speed up overwrite detection demonstration
 - Buffer configuration controlled by file `bin/bufferconfig.txt` (run `cmake rebuild_cache` after changing to copy changes to build directory)